Red Conkright

-William Franklin Conkright (April 17, 1914 – October 27, 1980), known more commonly by the nickname Red, was an American football center and end who played eight seasons in the National Football League (NFL) and was later the head coach of the Oakland Raiders for part of the 1962 season.
+William Franklin Conkright (April 17, 1914 – October 27, 1980), known more commonly by the nickname "Red", was an American professional football center and end who played eight seasons in the National Football League (NFL) and was later the head coach of the Oakland Raiders for part of the 1962 season.

 Conkright was born in Oklahoma and attended the University of Oklahoma, where he was a star center on the school's football team.
 He was the captain of the Sooners team in 1936 and was named to a first-team all-Big Six Conference squad.
 Conkright was drafted in 1937 by the NFL's Chicago Bears.
 He played two seasons for the Bears, serving mainly as a backup center and occasionally playing as an end.
 The Cleveland Rams bought the rights to Conkright in 1939, and he stayed with the team through the 1942 season.
 He played for the Washington Redskins and Brooklyn Dodgers in 1943 before returning to the Rams briefly in 1944.